rmcgibbo/progress_presentation/slides.md

 The MSM state decomposition, a *clustering*, is characterized by a bias-variance trade off.

-- **Bias:** Lowering the number of states introduces systematic error in the model's dynamics.
+- **Bias:** Lowering the number of states introduces systematic error in the model's dynamics
 - Hamiltonian mechanics is perfectly Markovian in $\mathbb{R}^{6N}$
-- **Variance:** Raising the number of states increases statistical noise in the model's dynamics.
+- **Variance:** Raising the number of states increases statistical noise in the model's dynamics
 - How do we balance this trade off and avoid overfitting?